Jenny Bradley: 2015–2025

-Jenny later finds out that Johnny had an affair with Liz McDonald (Beverley Callard) although she forgives him as he was grieving for Aidan.
-She grows paranoid, drinks alone and puts a tracker onto Liz's phone.
-After Johnny finds out, they argue and Jenny falls down the stairs, leading Gemma to believe that Johnny is abusing Jenny.
+Jenny later finds out that Johnny had an affair with Liz McDonald (Beverley Callard), although she forgives him as he was grieving for Aidan.
+However, she grows paranoid, drinks alone and puts a tracker onto Liz's phone.
+After Johnny finds out, they argue, and Jenny falls down the stairs, leading Gemma to believe that Johnny is abusing Jenny.
 On Christmas Day 2018, an upset Jenny gets drunk and accidentally runs over Liz with Johnny's car.
-Johnny initially takes the blame but Jenny tells Liz as she cannot bare the thought of Johnny going to prison.
+Johnny initially takes the blame, but Jenny tells Liz as she cannot bear the thought of Johnny going to prison.
 Liz tells the police and they are both arrested.
-After this, Jenny starts to shut herself away and starts drinking heavily again.
+After this, Jenny starts to shut herself away and drinks heavily again.
 On the day of the trial, Liz changes her mind about going and instead goes on holiday, with the help of Gemma, who Jenny now sees as family.
-The next day, Jenny and Johnny have a heart-to-heart about their marriage when he quizzes her on her drinking.
+The next day, Jenny and Johnny have a heart-to-heart about their marriage when he questions her on her drinking.
 They both later realise how much they love and need each other, agreeing to put the last few months behind them.

 In October 2020, Jenny learns that Johnny was involved in a robbery over 40 years ago with Scott Emberton (Tom Roberts).
 Unlike Scott, Johnny got away with it.
-After Johnny reports Scott to the police for a different robbery, He and Jenny are both held at gunpoint by Scott.
+After Johnny reports Scott to the police for a different robbery, he and Jenny are both held at gunpoint by Scott.
 He is eventually arrested by armed police and promises to tell the police everything about the robbery that Johnny got away with.
 The following month, Johnny is arrested and in January 2021, is sentenced to 8 months in prison.
-He was released early in May 2021 for good behaviour.
+He is released early in May 2021 for good behaviour.

 In November 2020, Jenny's ex-husband's daughter Daisy Midgeley (Charlotte Jordan) visits Jenny and Johnny with her boyfriend.
-Daisy witnessed Johnny being arrested and does not form a good opinion about him because of this.
+Daisy has a poor opinion of Johnny, due to having seen him be arrested.
 She eventually moves into the Rovers Return Inn and tries to split the couple up by introducing Jenny to someone that they had encountered in the Viaduct Bistro a couple of weeks before.
-Jenny was unhappy about this and told her that her behaviour was to stop.
+Jenny is unhappy about this and tells her that her behaviour has to stop.
 Towards the end of Johnny's prison sentence, Jenny has an affair with Ronnie Bailey (Vinta Morgan).
-Daisy finds out, and drops hints to Johnny upon his return.
-Jenny is furious, and threatens to throw her out, but is persuaded to relent.
+Daisy finds out and drops hints to Johnny upon his return.
+Jenny is furious and threatens to throw her out but is persuaded to relent.